History

 September 18

 - Help Houston Heal: Artists gather for a fundraising show featuring performances by Robert Glasper, Lupe Fiasco, BJ The Chicago Kid, Estelle, Herbie Hancock, Terrace Martin, Chris Dave, Lalah Hathaway, hosted by Letoya Luckett, Bryan-Michael Cox, and Robert Glasper.
-Proceeds distributed to Direct Relief and Bread of Life to provide timely relief to those affected by Hurricane Harvey.
+Proceeds were distributed to Direct Relief and Bread of Life to provide timely relief to those affected by Hurricane Harvey.

 September 21